 In fact, frozen last longer than fresh, are available year-round, and tend to be cheaper and more convenient.
 If you look in my freezer, normally it’s half frozen greens and half frozen berries (though this time of the year it’s also stuffed with 20 pounds of fresh dates!).

 In terms of your acai question, I’m not sure what your concern about soy lecithin is.
 Even people with soy allergies are often able to tolerate lecithin (and soy proteins are more than 100 times less allergenic than other allergens such as eggs and dairy).
-I love the frozen packs of unsweetened acai pulp (featured in my videos Superfood Bargains and Antioxidant Content of 300 Foods), though if you’re extremely allergic to soy you may just have to stick to less exotic berries.
+I love the frozen packs of unsweetened acai pulp (featured in my video Antioxidant Content of 300 Foods), though if you’re extremely allergic to soy you may just have to stick to less exotic berries.
 See my video Best Berries.

 Image Credit: Busy Mom / Wikimedia commons